sahajpatel008/bittorrent/docs/API_ENDPOINTS.md

 ### 2. Get Torrent Information
 **POST** `/api/torrents/info`

 Parses a `.torrent` file and returns metadata as JSON.
+The torrent file is automatically saved to persistent storage.

 **Request:**
 - Content-Type: `multipart/form-data`